ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 - Manufacturers, brands and models are predefined.
 - Front and rear gears, transmission and shifting system are set in one bundle with predefined models.
+- Paint jobs are predefined palette/colorscheme/color set, and patterns.

 The following table shows only properties that can vary.
 When not all combinations are available, the product has multiple lines.